Ahhh, the good old dayz.

 Try doing it and see how easy it gets.

 Go read that content planning guide I wrote about for more details.
 Or allow me to skip to the end so you can see what your content planning should result in:

 Let’s focus-in on columns 5-8 for our purposes of creating a content brief template.

 5. Content Brief: This is the doc URL where we’ll add content briefs for each piece, or content templates that apply for multiple pieces, in due time.

 6. Video URL: If this is a new content template or style, I like to make sure we’re including a quick overview video so writers know the overall goals, objectives we’re trying to hit, and any other relevant context.

 7. Benchmark: These should be your example articles your writers can reference.
 These can be external examples that are the best SERP competitors you’re targeting, or internal examples based on other similar blog post outlines that this post will follow.

-8. Semantic Keywords: If you’re not providing writers with semantic keywords already specified inside each section of your content brief (which can become hard at scale), try to provide them with an external list of these, or through a writing link from Clearscope or SurferSEO, etc. The writer should ideally know these before they ever start writing and then be able to cross-reference through the content creation part.
+8. Semantic Keywords: If you’re not providing writers with semantic keywords already specified inside each section of your content brief (which can become hard at scale), try to provide them with an external list of these, or through a writing link from Clearscope or SurferSEO, etc. The writer should ideally know these before they ever start, as a good writing habit, and then be able to cross-reference through the content creation part.
 Don’t rely on editors to try and reverse-engineer all this work after the fact.

 Content marketing today is too hard.